byronwall/sd-playground/README.md

   - There is a `sqlite` database to track the generated images and communicate to the front end.
 - Front end = Next.js set up
   - End goal will deploy to Vercel.
+  - Using `mantine` for the UI components -- normally I use BlueprintJS... trying something new
 - Shared types related to the `SdImage` and related types